 The school hall is used for the children to eat their lunch.
 Tables and chairs are set out so that the children can sit and eat with their friends, encouraging the importance of good table manners and socialising.
-In the summer, children may have the opportunity to sit on the picnic benches or on picnic blankets to eat their lunch outside.
+In the summer, our year 5 & 6 children have the opportunity to sit on the picnic benches to eat their lunch outside.